- Super grippy

-The upper is a tiny bit narrower in the forefoot compared to running shoes on average (by 1.9 mm).
+The shoe's upper is also a tiny bit narrower in the forefoot compared to running shoes on average (by 1.9 mm).
 However, it is still quite roomy, based on our measurements (96.3 mm).

 The tongue is also gusseted, making the lockdown even better.
 And it has a butterfly design that wraps around the top of the foot securely.

-We are surprised that runners haven't complained about lace bites because the tongue is rather thin on the Hoka Speedgoat 5.
-At 2.3 mm, it is much thinner than the average 5.8 mm.
+We are surprised by the absence of lace bites because the tongue is rather thin on the Hoka Speedgoat 5.
+At 2.3 mm, it is much thinner than the average 6 mm.

 No heel slips